TosbackCgusBridge-Bot/CGUs-versions/Mashable/Privacy Policy.md

 The use of cookies on our website is governed by our Cookie Policy.

 **Behavioral Targeting/Re-Targeting**
-We and our service providers may use advertising cookies to deliver ads that we believe are more relevant to you and your interests.
+We and our service providers, marketing partners, and affiliates may use advertising cookies to deliver ads that we believe are more relevant to you and your interests.
 For example, we may use targeting or advertising cookies to customize the advertising and content you receive on our site, to limit the number of times you see the same ad on our site and to help measure the effectiveness of our advertising campaigns.
 These cookies remember what you have looked at on the site and other sites, and may be combined with other information acquired from third parties, and we may share this information with other organizations, such as advertisers.

 Please visit the links below to opt-out of cookies from over 50+ major third party behavioral advertising providers: